sweavo/restructuredtables/README.md

 To test this I will use tableHelper so that the input can have different numbers of lines in cells along the same row.

+It's working.
+Now also a round-trip test to show that the grid does not drift when de- and re-encoded.

 ## Backlog